tokamak-network/TONStarter/README.md

 ## What is TONStarter?
 TONStarter is a decentralized launchpad platform, originally designed by Tokamak Network to support projects on Ethereum and L2 Networks.
 Since August 2024, TONStarter has transitioned to a community-driven development model.
 Please note that all official support and development from Tokamak Network is paused, but feel free to fork and reuse it.
+This repository is expected to be archived after October,2024.

 ## Documentation
 - **Announcements:** Past announcements can be found on [Medium blog](https://medium.com/tokamak-network/search?q=tonstarter)